Chinese ATV Won’t Start – Troubleshooting Guide

 The two internal terminals on a working kill switch should connect when the switch is in the “Off” or “0” position.
 Moving the switch to the “Run” or “1” position should break the connection.

-To test if the switch is working, you can use a multimeter to test for continuity as you did with the starter button.
+To test if the switch works, you can use a multimeter to test for continuity as you did with the starter button.

 • Disconnect the connectors by the switch.